samiUK/hitchbuddy-connect-uk/replit.md

 - ✅ Updated render.yaml to use Node.js environment with custom build script
 - ✅ Updated render-build.sh to use production-specific build process
 - ✅ Verified production server bundle (34.5kb) contains zero Vite references
-- ✅ Production server successfully built and tested
+- ✅ Production server successfully built and tested with health check endpoint
+- ✅ Enhanced startup logging and error handling for reliable deployment
-- ✅ Ready for deployment on Render with guaranteed Vite error resolution
+- ✅ Ready for deployment on Render and Replit with guaranteed Vite error resolution

 ## Previous Changes
 - ✅ Successfully migrated from Replit Agent to Replit environment